 Birmingham City 0-4 Derby County: Wayne Rooney's Rams enjoy St Andrew's romp

-Derby County enjoy their best win under caretaker boss Wayne Rooney after Birmingham concede three early goals at St Andrew's.
+3 hours ago) Derby County enjoy their best win under caretaker boss Wayne Rooney after Birmingham City cave in to three early goals before conceding a late fourth.

 You Might Like